How to Roll a Joint

 Whichever method you use, make sure to break things up into as fine of a substrate as possible (i.e. think small specs vs large clumps).
 Most dry herb should break up easily, while stickier strains may take a little more effort and you may want to wear gloves.

-Step Three: Filter Creation is Key
+Step Three: Make Joint Filter

 The filter, otherwise known as a crutch or joint filter, comes next.
 This can be created out of a business card or a small piece of cardboard.
 Make a few accordion folds at the beginning, and then roll the paper the same thickness as your joint.